Multiscale modeling of OLED devices

 1. Click File → Save.

-2. Save the job as beta-NPB_properties.
+2. Save the job as EML_properties.

-3. Saving the job may take a while due to the size of the structure …
+3. Saving the job may take a while due to the size of the structure.

 4. Click SCM → Jobs to bring up AMSjobs.

 The OLED properties workflow is computationally very expensive, and it is not practical to run it on your local machine: we will need to use some HPC facilities to run these jobs.
 You can do so from AMSjobs by using a remote queue.
 You can find instructions on how to set up remote queues in the installation guide and the AMSjobs manual.
-The OLED properties workflow consists of many independent chains of calculations for the individual molecules in the morphology, making it very scalable up to hundreds of CPU cores.
+The OLED properties workflow consists of many independent chains of calculations for the individual molecules in the morphology, making it scale very well up to hundreds of CPU cores.

 Note

-Multi-node OLED properties jobs are currently only supported for SLURM based clusters.
+Multi-node OLED properties jobs are currently only supported for SLURM-based clusters.
 For other batch systems, you will be limited to running the jobs on a single node.

 2. Click Job → Run.